NeilJain56/website/content/contact/index.md

 buttonText: 'Say Hello'
 ---

-Although I'm not currently looking for any new opportunities, my inbox is always open.
-Whether you have a question or just want to say hi, I'll try my best to get back to you!
+I am actively looking for full-time opportunities so my inbox is always open.
+I will do my best to get back to you so dont hesitate to reach out!